 A cultural component will be incorporated into the complex with a grand foyer showcasing Cape Breton’s cultural diversity – something to be celebrated – and there is no better way to do that than through sports.
 By holding the notion that cultural awareness leads to greater acceptance of people’s differences and making a better place for all, this complex will be truly unique in fostering an atmosphere where kids can grow and prosper and achieve great things – even legendary things.

 We are looking for Goodwill Ambassadors to become part of this exciting initiative.
-With representation from four categories – Sport, Business, Community and Young Athletes, the role of our ambassadors would be to promote this great cause in social and business circles.
+With representation from three categories – Sport, Business, and Community, the role of our ambassadors would be to promote this great cause in social and business circles.
 We understood that time is valuable and for that reason, ambassadors will be informed without commitment to formal meetings.

 I would like to extend an offer to you to serve as a Tomorrow’s Legends Goodwill Ambassador.
 You will be joining a group of talented people from various regions, playing a significant role to raise awareness, and being part of something that will have a monumental impact on so many.
 Your contribution will not go unnoticed as you will be recognized on our ambassador wall in the grand foyer along side our donors and cultural showcase.

-Additional information is available on our website and I am certainly available for a more in-depth conversation.
-Should you decide to become a goodwill ambassador, simply visit our website and sign up.
+Additional information is available on this site and I am certainly available for a more in-depth conversation.
+Should you decide that you are interested in becoming a goodwill ambassador, apply here on our site.